CLASSES AND PRESENTATIONS

 Still an Introduction to Ballet class, this class will build on the basics students have learned in Introduction I. Class exercises and concepts will become more complex and physically demanding.

-This is an on-going class.
+This is an 8 week series.

-High Beginner II
+Beginner Ballet High II (Adults)

 This class is for those who have more experience but still are not ready for an Intermediate level class, or for those who could manage in an Intermediate class, but prefer to focus more in depth on sequencing and alignment.